-- 7.4.7 Although not anticipated for this project, all imported fill shall be observed, tested, and approved by Geocon West, Inc. prior to bringing soil to the site.
+- 7.4.10 Although not anticipated for this project, all imported fill shall be observed, tested, and approved by Geocon West, Inc. prior to bringing soil to the site.
 Rocks larger than 6 inches in diameter shall not be used in the fill.
-If necessary, import soils used as structural fill should have an expansion index less than 20 and corrosivity properties that are equally or less detrimental to that of the existing onsite soils (see Figure B5). - 7.4.8.
+If necessary, import soils used as structural fill should have an expansion index less than 20 and corrosivity properties that are equally or less detrimental to that of the existing onsite soils (see Figure B6).
+Import soils placed in the building area should be placed uniformly across the building pad or in a manner that is approved by the Geotechnical Engineer (a representative of Geocon). - 7.4.11 Foundations for small outlying structures, such as block walls less than 6 feet high, planter walls or trash enclosures, which will not be tied to the proposed building, may be supported on conventional foundations deriving support on a minimum of 12 inches of newly placed engineered fill which extends laterally at least 12 inches beyond the foundation area.
+Where excavation and proper compaction cannot be performed or is undesirable, foundations may derive support directly in the undisturbed alluvial soils, and should be deepened as necessary to maintain a minimum 12-inch embedment into the recommended bearing material.
+The design team and contractor should be aware that the depth to alluvial soils as encountered during our field exploration varied from the ground surface to 31⁄2 feet below the existing ground surface, and deeper fill may exist between excavations and in other portions of the site that were not directly explored.
+If the soils exposed in the excavation bottom are soft or loose, compaction of the soils will be required prior to placing steel or concrete.
+Compaction of the foundation excavation bottom is typically accomplished with a compaction wheel or mechanical whacker and must be observed and approved by a Geocon representative. - 7.4.12.
 Where new paving is to be placed, it is recommended that all existing fill and soft alluvium be excavated and properly compacted for paving support.
 As a minimum, the upper 12 inches of soil should be scarified, moisture conditioned to optimum moisture content, and compacted to at least 95 percent relative compaction, as determined by ASTM Test Method D 1557 (latest edition).
-Paving recommendations are provided in Preliminary Pavement Recommendations section of this report (see Section 7.12). - 7.4.9 Utility trenches should be properly backfilled in accordance with the requirements of the Green Book (latest edition).
+Paving recommendations are provided in Preliminary Pavement Recommendations section of this report (see Section 7.15). - 7.4.13 Utility trenches should be properly backfilled in accordance with the requirements of the Green Book (latest edition).
 The pipe should be bedded with clean sands (Sand Equivalent greater than 30) to a depth of at least 1 foot over the pipe, and the bedding material must be inspected and approved in writing by the Geotechnical Engineer (a representative of Geocon).
 The use of gravel is not acceptable unless used in conjunction with filter fabric to prevent the gravel from having direct contact with soil.
 The remainder of the trench backfill may be derived from onsite soil or approved import soil, compacted as necessary, until the required compaction is obtained.
-The use of minimum 2-sack slurry is also acceptable as backfill (see Section 7.5).
-Prior to placing any bedding materials or pipes, the excavation bottom must be observed and approved in writing by the Geotechnical Engineer (a representative of Geocon). - 7.4.10 All trench and foundation excavation bottoms must be observed and approved in writing by the Geotechnical Engineer (a representative of Geocon), prior to placing bedding materials, fill, steel, gravel, or concrete.
+The use of minimum 2-sack slurry is also acceptable (see Section 7.5).
+Prior to placing any bedding materials or pipes, the excavation bottom must be observed and approved in writing by the Geotechnical Engineer (a representative of Geocon).

+7.4.14 All trench and foundation excavation bottoms must be observed and approved in writing by the Geotechnical Engineer (a representative of Geocon), prior to placing bedding materials, fill, steel, gravel, or concrete.